music-encoding/music-encoding/README.md

 7. Now, you will be back in the _Edit Ant Scenario_ window again.
 If you are satisfied with your changes, click on the _OK_ button.
 Otherwise, you could also edit the directory where your schema gets stored by clicking on the _Output_ tab.

 8. Now, you will be back in your _Configure Transformation Scenario(s)_ window.
-In the _Projects_ section of the window, you will find your _new project_ with the name you gave it in step 5.
+In the _Projects_ or _Global_ section of the window based on your choice in step 5, you will find your _new project_ with the name you gave it in step 5.
 Click on it and then click on the _Applied associated_ button at the left-bottom corner of your window.
 This will build the schema.

 Once the building is done, Oxygen will automatically open the schema.
 The schema file is also stored in the `music-encoding/customizations/out/` folder if you want to consult it later.
 You can change the location where the schema generated is saved by clicking on _Output_ in the _Edit Ant Scenario_ window and changing the file path.